 Sado is Honshu's largest island.
 The crested ibis coexists with the agriculture which is protected as a Globally Important Agricultural Heritage System, and the nature and people live side by side in one of Japan’s geoparks.
 The kanzo flower is known as the flower of the island, and from spring to autumn rare plants bloom and the island is covered in flowers.
 The gateway to Sado across the Sea of Japan is Niigata City with its two big rivers, the Shinano and the Agano.
 Plentiful rural districts stretch away across the Echigo Plains.

 Sado, thanks to the gold and silver mines, has had many cultural influences with the mixing of samurai culture from the Edo period, aristocratic culture from exiles, and common culture from sailors on the cargo ships.
-It boasts one third of the Noh stages in the country and is a treasure trove of performing art traditions with Noh, comic dramas, the puppets of story tellers, Sado okesa and "ONIDAIKO" (the Demons' Dance) making up a rich cultural variety.
+It boasts one third of the Noh stages in the country and is a treasure trove of performing art traditions with Noh, comic dramas, the puppets of story tellers, Sado okesa and "ONIDAIKO" (the Deity Mask Dance) making up a rich cultural variety.
 Niigata City's Furumachi once thrived as Japan's leading entertainment district.
 Furumachi geisha were a symbol of the Minato-machi culture which can still be felt.

 Spring in Sado means soft seaweeds.
 From summer to autumn the special climate produces nectarines and Ogi Biore black figs that are not produced in large quantities in other parts of Japan.
 Top level Sado koshihikari rice is grown with ecologically sound farming methods and is highly regarded.
 When the winter snow falls, there are amberjack, plump to survive the cold, and Nanban shrimp.
 Enjoy Japanese sake straight from one of Niigata City's 15 sake houses and fresh sushi made from seasonal, local fish.